About Radiology Residency Conferences

 As mandated by the ACGME, all residents are required to complete at least one research project during their radiology residency.
 Over the last few years, we have added more support mechanisms to further encourage residents to take an active role in research.

-All second years currently have four weeks of dedicated research time.
-In addition, residents, with the approval of supervising staff and the program director, are able to apply for additional protected time should the need arise (upcoming presentations, submission deadlines, etc.).
+Residents, with the approval of supervising staff and the program director, are encouraged to apply for protected research time for ongoing research projects.

 Fourth years will be encouraged to do research in their areas of concentration.
 In addition, the department will fully fund registration fees or travel expenses incurred for residents to present research for at least one conference.
 Additional reimbursements are predicated on submission of prior abstracts/presentations for publication.